 The heyday of Fiskars Village

-Julin marked the beginning of an important period in the history of the ironworks.
+Von Julin marked the beginning of an important period in the history of the ironworks.
 While developing the industry at Fiskars, Julin also improved the farming and forestry around the ironworks village.
 Julin was a progressive man who had Finland’s first fine forging workshop and machine workshop built at Fiskars.
 Fiskars Village was ahead of its time in both healthcare and education.
-Various associations offered a lively choice of leisure time activities for the people living in Fiskars Village, ranging from sports to music and the volunteer fire service.
+Various associations offered a broad range of leisure time activities for the people living in Fiskars Village, ranging from sports to music and the volunteer fire service.

 At Julin’s death in 1853, the ironworks was run by a guardianship administration.
 In 1883, the Fiskars limited liability company was founded.
 Within the limited company, the ironworks also became part of a bigger whole, which also influenced its later development.
 Today, Fiskars Corporation is an international company whose consumer products for the home, garden, and outdoors are renowned for their functionality and cutting-edge design.
 The Group’s core brands are Fiskars, Iittala and Gerber.